Mammalian CNV Formation

 Together we have explored whether CFSs are also subject to mutation accumulation in response to replication stresses, in particular chromosomal rearrangements in the form of copy number variants (CNVs) or other structural variants (SVs).
 Indeed they are, but with a specific pattern where hotspots of mainly deletion CNV formation are observed in a subset of human genes that are extremely large (>0.5 Mb).
 Over a series of collaborative papers we have shown that many forms of replication stress will induce this CNV pattern, but only at large genes that are actively transcribed.

-In recent studies, we presented data consistent with other literature that transcription causes CFS genes to undergo extremely late replication in the cell cycle, even in M-phase by Mitotic DNA Synthesis (MiDAS) as described by Hickson and colleagues .
+We also presented data consistent with other literature that transcription causes CFS genes to undergo extremely late replication in the cell cycle, even in M-phase by Mitotic DNA Synthesis (MiDAS) as described by Hickson and colleagues .
 This late replication is the best candidate for the association of CFSs with CNV formation.
 In contrast, our work, supported by analysis from other labs, showed that R-loop formation was not abundant at these loci and thus did not appear likely to be a main contributor to their instability.

 CNV induction by transcription-dependent replication delay.
 CNV hotspots form when transcription of extremely large genes leads to a prolonged replication delay under stress (top).
 Poorly described repair mechanisms lead to replication rescue or CNV formation (bottom).